top of page

 Introduction

-My hypothesis explores the possibility of unifying quantum mechanics and relativity under a non-temporal, three-dimensional, and fully classical theory.
+My hypothesis explores the possibility of considering kinetic energy as the basis of unifying quantum mechanics and relativity under a non-temporal, three-dimensional, and fully classical theory.

 Kinetic Energy And Light Speed